How author Soman Chainani is revolutionizing YA fiction with his twisted fantasies

 Different indeed.

-Chainani operates in the world of fairy tales as a young adult author, but his vision is far darker and more complex.
+Chainani operates in the world of fairy tales as a young adult (YA) author, but his vision is far darker and more complex.

 Consider him the “alt Walt.”

-“I started to realize that my childhood, in a lot of ways, was based on a lie and that these Disney fairy tales teach the opposite of what the original fairy tales taught,” Chainani says of Disney’s source material largely comprised of sanitized versions of the Brothers Grimm fairytales.
+“I started to realize that my childhood, in a lot of ways, was based on a lie and that these Disney fairy tales teach the opposite of what the original fairy tales taught,” Chainani says of Disney’s source material largely comprised of sanitized versions of the Brothers Grimm fairy tales.
 “The original fairy tales taught that sometimes good wins, sometimes evil wins.
 Both sides are aware of each other, but you don’t actually identify with good or evil.
 You have to be a little bit of both in order to slide your way through life.”

 Chainani’s debut novel and series The School for Good and Evil, which Netflix is adapting as a film with director Paul Feig at the helm, is a direct subversion of the typical princess tale.

-The main catalyst for the series stems from two young girls getting dropped off at the wrong fairy tale academies.
+The main catalyst for the series stems from two girls getting dropped off at the wrong fairy tale academies.
 Sophie, the beautiful blonde ripe for a future prince gets stuck at the school for evil, while her brooding, misanthropic friend Agatha is dropped off at the school for good.

 “That is a corrupting influence, the idea that you are either good or evil and you’re on one side.
 And I think it infects everything in this country.
 I think it infects everything up to our politics,” Chainani says.
-“That seeded in my head that so many kids like me were growing up with Disney-fied values when the true fairy tales taught something very different.
+“That seeded in my head that so many kids like me were growing up with Disneyfied values when the true fairy tales taught something very different.
 That’s where the seed of an alternative fairy tale universe started.”

 Chainani recently extended his universe with Beasts and Beauty: Dangerous Tales, a collection of Brothers Grimm fairy tales with a modern twist.